barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 toc: true
 ---

-There are five weekly evening nets run by the Brisbane Amateur Radio Club members: two on Monday, Wednesday, Friday and Sunday and three morning nets, starting at 8am Monday, Wednesday and Friday.
+There are five weekly nets run by the Brisbane Amateur Radio Club members.
 All licensed amateurs are welcome to join us.

-# DMR Monday Evening Net
+# Monday Evening DMR Net

 The digital net is run on FreeDMR each Monday night at 7:00PM onwards.

 Using your hotspot or your local repeater the talk group is **TG 5050**.

-Our Motorola repeater is now fully installed and operating: set your radio to **RX438.725MHz** and **TX431.725MHz**.
+Our Motorola repeater is operating: set your radio to **RX438.725MHz** and **TX431.725MHz**.

-# HF Monday Evening Net
+# Monday Evening HF Net

 The HF net is run each Monday night at 8:00PM onwards.